-The Coronavirus disease 2019 outbreak ("COVID-19") since early 2020 has brought about additional uncertainties in the Group's operating environment and may impact the Group's operations and financial position.
+The Coronavirus outbreak ("COVID-19") since early 2020 has brought about additional uncertainties in the Group's operating environment and may impact the Group's operations and financial position.

 The Group has been closely monitoring the impact from the COVID-19 on the Group's businesses and has commenced to put in place various contingency measures.
-The directors of the Company confirm that these contingency measures include but not limited to reassessing the adequacy and suitability of the Group's existing suppliers' inventory of LPG, CNG and LNG, increasing monitoring of the business environment of the Group's customers, and improving the Group's cash position by expediting debtor collections.
+The directors confirm that these contingency measures include but not limited to reassessing the adequacy and suitability of the Group's existing suppliers' inventory of LPG, CNG and LNG, increasing the monitoring of the business environment of the Group's customers, and improving the Group's cash position by expediting debtor settlements.
 The Group will keep the contingency measures under review as the COVID-19 situation evolves.

-As far as the Group's businesses are concerned, the COVID-19 may cause the decrease in the demand for LPG, CNG and LNG, but the directors of the Company consider that such impact could be temporary, and the Group's businesses will resume soon upon the cessation of the COVID-19.
+As far as the Group's businesses are concerned, the COVID-19 has negatively affected the operation and caused the decrease in the demand for LPG, CNG and LNG, but the directors consider that such impact could be temporary, and the Group's businesses will resume soon upon the cessation of the COVID-19.
 In addition, the COVID-19 may impact the cash flow forecasts, and also impact the repayment abilities of the Group's debtors, which in turn may result in additional impairment losses on property, plant and equipment attributable to gas refuelling stations and trade receivables in future periods.
-These possible impacts have not been reflected in these financial statements, and the actual impacts may differ from estimates adopted in these financial statements as the COVID-19 situation continues to evolve and when further information may become available.
+The possible impacts after the reporting period have not been reflected in these financial statements, and the actual impacts may differ from estimates adopted in these financial statements as the COVID-19 situation continues to evolve and when further information may become available.